NicholasR-42/Nicholas-Richard-github-page/README.md

 # Nicholas-Richard-github-page
 Some of my important projects

-go to https://www.greenfoot.org/scenarios/31949 to play the arcade game project without having to install greenfoot
+go to https://www.greenfoot.org/scenarios/31949 to play the arcade cabinet project, controls are a little bit clunky because they were designed for a cabinet but it still works

-to run the other projects, you will need to install a jdk. i recommend Bluej where you can download at https://www.bluej.org/. then extract the files and open them in bluej. after that you can right click the different files in bluej and run them.
+The file transfer and Multiserver Chat are made in Java.